 - Ethics: diversity, sustainability, honesty, integrity, fairness and professionalism

 - Creative thinking: innovation, receptiveness, problem solving and originality

 - Self-development and growth: learning, education, advancement, skill building and career planning

 Examples and templates of performance evaluations can be found on the following websites:

-Additional reporting by Chad Brooks and Nicole Fallon Taylor.
+Additional reporting by Chad Brooks, Nicole Fallon and Marci Martin.